Black Kray: 2014–2016: Collaborations with Drain Gang and Working on Dying

 Around 2014, Mills began receiving more widespread attention.
 In a review of the 2014 mixtape City of Doves, the music publication Tiny Mix Tapes wrote "the tape slaps from top to bottom with tear-jerking, uzi toting emo-thug anthems".

 By 2014, Mills had also met the Swedish cloud rap collective Drain Gang members Yung Lean and Bladee, as well as the producer collective Working on Dying.
 These collaborators would all be instrumental in the upcoming years of his career.

 2014 also marked the release 700 Dagreez, featuring "Stevie J and Joseline" and a collaboration with Bladee, "7 Roses", which would both become fan favorite songs over time.
-The mixtape was included production from Yung Sherman, Suicideyear, Cold Hart, and members of the Working on Dying collective.
+The mixtape included production from Yung Sherman, Suicideyear, Cold Hart, and members of the Working on Dying collective.

-Mills, through his collaborations with the Working on Dying collective and its founder F1lthy in particular, would be credited as being instrumental in the development of the Tread genre, a subgenre of Trap music that became popular around the mid-2010s.
+Mills, through his collaborations with the Working on Dying collective and its founder F1lthy in particular, would be credited as being instrumental in the development of the Tread genre, a subgenre of trap music that became popular around the mid-2010s.

-Collaborations became limited after Hippos in Tanks' founder and frequent Drain Gang collaborator Barron Machat died in a car crash on April 8, 2015, Mills nonetheless worked with Yung Lean on his 2016 album Warlord, appearing on the song "Pearl Fountain" along with Bladee.
+Collaborations became limited after Hippos in Tanks' founder and frequent Drain Gang collaborator Barron Machat died in a car crash on April 8, 2015.
+Mills nonetheless worked with Yung Lean on his 2016 album Warlord, appearing on the song "Pearl Fountain" along with Bladee.
 In 2017, Mills also made an appearance on Bladee's Working on Dying mixtape, produced by the collective.

 2016–present: Sickboyrari

 On July 14, 2016, Mills released the Working Out da Mud mixtape, crediting himself as 'Black Kray AKA SickboyRari'.
-Mills explained this decision as partly because he is "sick" and partly because he "stays in his lane like a rari".
-This new alias would mark his career from 2016.
-In a 2018 article, Pitchfork referred to him by the AKA in an article written about up and coming rappers' new songs.
+Mills explained the choice of new name came from him being "sick" and because he "stays in his lane like a rari".
+This new alias would mark his career from 2016 onwards.
+In a 2018 article, Pitchfork referred to him by his new name in an article written about new songs from up-and-coming rappers.

-Mills continues to work with the Working on Dying and Drain Gang collectives to this day, as can be seen by his feature on the F1lthy produced track lOtherside" off 2024's Cold Visions, of which The Fader writes "Rari enters late, adopting a codeine-coated delivery that allows us to imagine what Chief Keef might sound like if he was born in the south".
+Mills has continued collaborating with the Working on Dying and Drain Gang collectives into the 2020s, as evidenced by his feature on the F1lthy-produced track "Otherside" from Bladee's 2024 album Cold Visions.
+The Fader described his verse by saying, "Rari enters late, adopting a codeine-coated delivery that allows us to imagine what Chief Keef might sound like if he was born in the south".
 The publication also put the song on their list of 50 best songs of 2024.